/*

 * @param stepSize the size of the value change computed by the

-and getPreviousValue
+* getNextValue and getPreviousValue methods

 * @see #getNextValue